 In Rise of Kingdoms, you probably have heard of Zones but you aren’t sure what it means.
-There are three zones on in the kingdom which is often referred as Zone 1, Zone 2, and Zone 3 based on the level of passes surrounding the region.
+There are three zones in the kingdom which are often referred as Zone 1, Zone 2, and Zone 3 based on the level of passes surrounding the region.

 Without further ado, here’s my guide to Zones in Rise of Kingdoms.

 What Are Zones?

 Each zone is defined by bordering mountains and passes.
 When you first start the game, you will build your City Hall in Zone 1 region, which is the external area with a mountain border next to other kingdoms.

 To enter other Zone 1 regions, your alliance needs to capture Level 1 Pass.
 But if you want to advance to Zone 2, you will have to capture Level 2 Passes and to advance to Zone 3, Level 3 Passes need to be claimed by your alliance.

 Identifying the zones in your kingdom is easy to tell since they are divided by mountains and the level of passes usually tell you what type of zone it is.
 Rarity of Holy Sites also is an indication of Zone region with fewer and exceptional quality gravitating to the center of the Kingdom.

 For beginners, I highly recommend joining top alliances as you will have an easy time traversing across the zones in Rise of Kingdoms.